 - retirement, occurring once on an employee’s retirement

 Funded by the employee’s department, the value of each employee’s service recognition gift will be:

 At Year One: An employee’s supervisor recognizes the employee with a gift worth up to $10, and congratulates them on their first year of service.

-At Year Five and every five years thereafter: the employee is recognized by their supervisor with a gift worth $10 per year of service.
+At Year Five and every 5 years thereafter: The employee is recognized by their supervisor with a gift worth $10 per year of service.
 An employee may choose one of the following options:

-- Selecting a recognition gift from the career milestones vendor gift catalogue found on MyAPS
+- selecting a recognition gift from the career milestones vendor gift catalogue found on MyAPS, or

 Celebrations to mark career milestones are at the discretion and direction of each individual department, with the exception of retirement, which is outlined below.

 If departments choose to hold celebrations marking career milestones, these should be held in conjunction with annual general meetings or all-staff meetings where possible.

 Retirement recognition is intended to acknowledge an employee’s contributions through their career with the APS.
 Retirement is defined as the point when an employee identifies retirement as the reason for leaving the public service.
 Applying for or receiving a pension is not a requirement for receiving retirement recognition.